ucli-tools/mdtexpdf/README.md

 - **Book Format** (`format: "book"`):
   - Uses custom full-page title layout with enhanced typography
+  - Supports optional subtitle (beneath title) and author email (next to author) on the front page; headers remain unchanged
   - With `header_footer_policy: "all"`, creates book-style title pages with consistent branding
   - Ideal for books, reports, and multi-chapter documents